Kalenjin people: Politics

 Since independence, Kenyan politics have largely been dominated by the 'big' five tribes (including Kikuyu, Luhya, Kalenjin, Luo, and Kamba) which constitute about 72% of Kenya population.
-Kenya's first vice president and Kenya's second president was Daniel Toroitich Araap Moi who was Tugen.
+Kenya's second and longest-serving president to date was Daniel Toroitich Araap Moi who was Tugen.
 Kenya's incumbent president, Dr. William Samoei Araap Ruto, is also Kalenjin, coming from the Nandi ethnicity.

-In 2007 a disputed election in Kenya erupted into a two-month political crisis that led to the deaths of more than a thousand people and the displacement of almost seven hundred thousand.
-Much of the violence fell along ethnic lines, the principal perpetrators of which were the Kalenjin, who lashed out at other communities in the Rift Valley.
-What makes this episode remarkable compared to many other instances of ethnic violence is that the Kalenjin community is a recent construct: the group has only existed since the mid-twentieth century.
+In 2007, a disputed presidential election in Kenya triggered a two-month political crisis marked by widespread violence, resulting in the deaths of over a thousand people and the displacement of nearly seven hundred thousand.
+Much of the unrest unfolded along ethnic lines, particularly in the Rift Valley, where members of various communities—including Kalenjin youth—were involved in attacks and reprisals.
+According to Gabrielle Lynch (2011), what distinguishes this episode from other instances of ethnic conflict is the relatively recent formation of the broader Kalenjin identity, because the collective ethnonym 'Kalenjin' did not exist before 1940.